TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 {% endraw %}

 Most of the remaining code is needed to maintain backwards compatibility with the `onScroll` callback and `VirtualListProxy`.
-Lots of forwarding and restructuring to and from `VirtualScroll`.
+There's lots of forwarding and restructuring to and from `VirtualScroll`.

 One of the reasons for decoupling functionality is to allow the client to put together their own combinations.
 To make it easier, I exported most of the `VirtualListProxy` functionality as utility functions that you can use with your own `VirtualScroll`.
 Which annoyingly means moving it into its own TypeScript source file to avoid breaking Vite HMR.